machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 .. image:: /assets/images/examples/example-case-boxes-general.jpg

-In this article you will learn how to pick the cardboard boxes in the picture above with Pick-it.
+In this article you will learn how to pick the cardboard boxes in the picture above with Pickit.
 We cover the basics of the application as well as the robot program used in this application.
 The result will be a working robot application to pick the boxes with a vacuum gripper and drop them off with exact orientation.

-For this article we assume knowledge about the basics of Pick-it Flex and Pattern.
+For this article we assume knowledge about the basics of Pickit Flex and Pattern.
 If you are not yet confident with these detection engines you can get up to speed by reading the following articles: :ref:`Flex` & :ref:`Pattern`

 .. contents::